Siege of Lemnos (1770): Siege

 Count Orlov then lifted the siege on October 22 and began to withdraw the soldiers to the ships, but before the evacuation was complete, he was attacked by a Turkish force that had landed on the island.
 As a result of the five and a half hour fight, many Russian soldiers were put to the sword, and the boats in which the Russian soldiers were trying to board were sunk, and many Russian soldiers drowned.
 The large ships of the Russian navy left Moudros and went to Mount Athos.
-The Russian force left behind a lot of ammunition, supplies and supplies, and released the hostages.
+The Russian force left behind a lot of ammunition and supplies, and released the hostages.

 Aftermath

 After the Russian Navy withdrew to the island of Paros, the Ottomans quickly repaired the fortress of Myrina, which had been devastated after a siege that lasted about three months, and reinforced it with 455 Janissaries.

 Following his success in defeating the Russian siege of Lemnos, Cezayirli Gazi Hasan Pasha was appointed Kapudan Pasha with the title of ghazi and the rank of vizier in November 1770.
 He was also given the Seraskership of the Straits.

 Despite the defeat of the Russian siege, the Russian navy, which did not lose any ships, continued his attacks in the Aegean Sea.
 However, the Russians refrained from undertaking further large-scale landing operations.
 For, despite the victory at Çeşme, it had become clear once again that a navy needed a significant land force to seize territory.